randyf99/github-battle/README.md

 ##This repo contains the React Fundamentals Course.
 Each branch corresponds to a lesson and consists of a Lesson file, and code for an application that gets build as students progress through the course.
+Branches have the following format. less-x.
+With x corresponding to the lesson number.